daifengwanglab/ADSNPheno/README.md

 README
 ================

-ADSNPheno: A computational pipeline of multi-omics analysis to predict gene regulatory networks from disease variants to phenotypes with applications in Alzheimer’s disease and SARS-CoV-2
+Integrative analysis of multi-omics reveals gene regulatory networks across brain regions from risk variants to phenotypes of Alzheimer's disease and Covid-19
 ===========================================================================================================================================================================================
 Paper
 -------